6.5. Recruitment and Hiring in Policing

 Background Investigation-LET Prep

 The background investigation is probably one of the most critical portions of the testing process.
-After the candiate passes the written, phyiscal fitness/agility, oral board interview, and assessment center portions of the test, the candidate is given a background packet to fill out.
-The packet is very thorough and asks the candidate everything from where the candidate went to school, worked, prior drug use, prior arrests, prior illegal actions/criminal activity (even if not arrested).
+After the candidate passes the written, physical fitness/agility, oral board interview, and assessment center portions of the test, the candidate is given a background packet to fill out.
+The packet is very thorough and asks the candidate everything from where the candidate went to school, worked, prior drug use, prior arrests, and prior illegal actions/criminal activity (even if not arrested).
 The background investigator can spend days to weeks, investigating the candidate to ensure honesty and a good moral compass.
-The biggest issues in this portion of the testing, centers around prior drug use and criminal activity.
+One issue in this portion of the testing centers around prior drug use and criminal activity.
 Unfortunately, most agencies do not list their requirements on past drug use openly.
-A lot of agencies utilize the FBI’s prior drug use police.
-However, most agencies hold the right to make their own decisions for each individual candidate.
+Several agencies utilize the FBI’s prior drug use policy.
+However, most agencies can make their own decisions for each candidate.

 Psychological Evaluation- LET Prep